enmitylol/MonkeTilla/ReadME.md

 ## Rules:

-You can register a maximum of 3 custom queues in total.
+You can register a maximum of 3 custom queues in total. (this will be changed at a later date, for now the user can only have 3 custom queues at once)

 Queue names must be unique and will be converted to uppercase.